productml/blurr/README.md

 [![CircleCI](https://circleci.com/gh/productml/blurr/tree/master.svg?style=svg)](https://circleci.com/gh/productml/blurr/tree/master)

 ```
 We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
 The distinction is increasingly blurry (*cough*).
 Like development and operations merged into DevOps over time.
 ```

-Work directly with raw data to construct a production ML pipeline.
-In minutes.
-Without writing code.
+Work directly with raw data to construct a production ML pipeline, in minutes - without writing code.

 Blurr enables data scientists and engineers to build and deploy real-time predictive models by: